Updated: Monday, February 11, 2019 11:22 am EST

-Warren Keith Henness is scheduled to be executed at 10 am EST, on Wednesday, February 13, 2019, at the Southern Ohio Correction Facility in Mansfield, Ohio.
+Warren Keith Henness was scheduled to be executed at 10 am EST, on Wednesday, February 13, 2019, at the Southern Ohio Correction Facility in Mansfield, Ohio.
+His execution as been rescheduled for Thursday, September 12, 2019.
 Fifty-five-year-old Warren was convicted of the robbery and murder of 51-year-old Richard Myers in Columbus, Ohio, on March 20, 1992.
 Warren has spent the last 25 years on Ohio’s death row.

 On the morning of March 20, 1992, Richard Myers, a laboratory technician, told his wife that he had something to do before reporting to work at midnight.
 Richard was not specific with what he needed to do, although his wife assumed it had something to do with his volunteer work of counseling drug and alcohol addicts.
 Richard was gone when she returned home from work that afternoon.
 Richard never reported to work that night.